Two people working in a laboratory, focusing on their tasks.

 Explore research projects

-The College of Health Solutions Undergraduate Research Initiatives Programs span a wide variety of subjects, with 30 projects led by expert faculty mentors to choose from.
+The College of Health Solutions Undergraduate Research Initiatives Programs span a wide variety of subjects with many projects led by expert faculty mentors to choose from.
+Check out the research projects available on the MyCHS Opportunities database.

 Questions?

-Reach out to Michael Moody, associate director of research success, by email at [email protected].
+Reach out to the Experiential Learning team by email at [email protected].